gdsec-test/security-detections-framework/documentation/Detection_Lifecycle_Framework.md

 Emergency detections may need to be implemented to support high-priority activities such as threat hunting or incident response.
 Due to the urgency of this activities, it may not be possible to undergo the standard onboarding process for these detections.
 However, effort should be made to ensure that detections made in these situations are eventually put through the appropriate rigor to prevent them from becoming orphaned detections.

-Examples of situations which may warrant the emergency creation of a detection are as follows:
+Examples of situations which may warrant the emergency creation of a detection are as follows but not limited to:

 - An active threat to the company is identified.
 - A short-term detection is needed to prove a theory of root cause.